salif/sandbox/content/projects/_index.md

 ---
 title: Projects
 sort_by: title
-template: "projects.html"
+# template: "projects.html"
 page_template: "page.html"
 ---

-Here you can find some of my projects.
+In this section, you can find a few of my projects.